Skip to content

 Fisetin

-Fisetin is a flavonoid, a subgroup of secondary plant substances.
+Fisetin is a Flavonoid, a subgroup of secondary plant substances.
 It can be found in various fruits and vegetables, but also in wine and chocolate.
 In this article we show you the exciting research and background of the molecule.
-We will explain to you, for example:b. why Fisetin is used to eliminate so-called “zombie cells” in science.
+For example, we explain why fisetin is used in science to eliminate so-called “zombie cells”.

-In addition, it interacts with some inflammatory signaling pathways and was able to repeatedly produce anti-inflammatory properties in cell studies .
+In addition, it interacts with some inflammatory signaling pathways and has been shown to cell studies repeatedly produce anti-inflammatory properties.

 Where is fisetin found in food?

 It occurs naturally in a variety of foods.
-The substance can be found in larger quantities in strawberries, making this fruit one of the best natural sources of this flavonoid.
-In addition, fisetin is found in other fruits such as apples and mangoes as well as vegetables such as tomatoes, onions and cucumbers included.
+In larger quantities, the substance found in strawberries, making this fruit one of the best natural sources of this flavonoid.
+In addition, fisetin is found in other fruits such as apples and mangos as well as in vegetables such as tomatoes, onions and cucumbers contain.

-It is also found in manageable amounts in nuts and seeds as well as in wine and dark chocolate to be found.
-Some spices, including turmeric and ginger, also contain fisetin.
+It is also available in manageable quantities in nuts and seeds as well as in wine and dark chocolate Some spices, including turmeric and ginger, also contain fisetin.

-Because fisetin levels in foods vary, it is important to consume a variety of foods to ensure you get an adequate amount of this beneficial flavonoid.
-It's also worth noting that Fisetin is heat sensitive, so raw or minimally processed foods tend to have higher levels of this nutrient.
+Since the fisetin content in foods varies, it is important to consume a variety of foods to ensure you are getting adequate amounts of this beneficial flavonoid.
+It is also worth noting that Fisetin is sensitive to heat, so raw or minimally processed foods tend to have higher levels of this nutrient.

 How much fisetin is contained in food?

 Depending on the database, you will get slightly different results on this question.
 To give you a better overview, we have summarized some of the foods with the highest fisetin content.
-This study:
+The table is based on this study:

 Green peppers not measured 14.1 14.7